-The AD9883A is a complete 8-bit, 140 MSPS, monolithic analog interface optimized for capturing RGB graphics signals from personal computers and workstations.
-Its 140 MSPS encode rate capability and full power analog bandwidth of 300 MHz supports resolutions up to SXGA (1280×1024 at 75 Hz).
+The AD9883 is a complete 8-bit, 110 MSPS monolithic analog interface optimized for capturing RGB graphics signals from personal computers and workstations.
+Its 110 MSPS encode rate capability and full-power analog bandwidth of 300 MHz supports resolutions up to SXGA ( $1280 \times 1024$ at 60 Hz).

-The AD9883A includes a 140 MHz triple ADC with internal 1.25 V reference, a PLL, and programmable gain, offset, and clamp control.
-The user provides only a 3.3 V power supply, analog input, and Hsync and COAST signals.
+The AD9883 includes a 110 MHz triple ADC with internal 1.25 V reference, a PLL, and programmable gain, offset, and clamp control.
+The user provides only a 3.3 V power supply, analog input, and HSYNC and COAST signals.
 Three-state CMOS outputs may be powered from 2.5 V to 3.3 V.

-The AD9883A's on-chip PLL generates a pixel clock from the Hsync input.
-Pixel clock output frequencies range from 12 MHz to
+The AD9883's on-chip PLL generates a pixel clock from HSYNC and COAST inputs.
+Pixel clock output frequencies range from